sheldonucr/ucr-eecs168-lab/lab3/README.md

 A full adder adds binary number with carry in and out.
 A 1-bit full adder adds three one-bit number, such as A, B, and CIN.
 A and B are the operands and CIN is a bit carried in from the previous less significant stage.

-## 1-bit adder logic
+#### 1-bit adder logic

 The full adder computes two functions: S and COUT.
-We can compute S using two two-input XORs and use a two-level NAND network to compute COUT.
+We can compute S using two two-input XORs and use a two-level NAND network to compute COUT (Fig. 108-1), or XOR, AND and OR gates (Fig. 108-2), or directly design them as a complementary static CMOS logic circuit (Fig. 109).

 ![fig108-1](images/fig108-1.png)
 ![fig108-2](images/fig108-2.png)

 _**Fig. 108.
 1-bit Full Adder Schematic (Gate-Level)**_

-## Complementary static CMOS
+#### Complementary static CMOS

 ![fig109](images/fig109.png)